 Key herb number 2 – Green tea

 Green tea is brimming with antioxidants and active ingredients that promote weight loss.
 Polyphenols like EGCG (epigallocatechin gallate) are extensively studied for their ability to induce weight loss.
 Catechin is a bioflavonoid that stimulates thermogenesis – the metabolic process in the body that generates heat.
 Green tea also contains L-theanine, an amino acid that promotes anti-anxiety and raises dopamine levels to induce calmness.

 The active ingredients of green tea support weight loss by enhancing the energy utilisation of cells, which inhibits binging or impulse eating, promotes adipolysis (the breakdown of fat cells) and inhibits fat absorption.

 Key herb number 3 – Green coffee beans

 Green coffee beans may be a useful aid for weight management – and the effect is thought to have nothing to do with their caffeine content.
 The phytochemical Chlorogenic Acid found in green coffee beans has shown to inhibit weight gain in lab mice, possibly by reducing the absorption of carbohydrates.
 Small human studies – using daily doses of Chlorogenic Acid ranging from 120-300 mg – have produced similar results.

 Vivano Kilo Manager is doubly effective when combined with Vivano Appetite Manager for healthy calorie burning and fat metabolism.

 Vivano products are manufactured in New Zealand to the highest standards with thorough testing and guarantees of no adulteration or undeclared ingredients.

-Vivano products are most effective when combined with healthy eating and moderate exercise.
+Vivano Kilo Manager is most effective when combined with healthy eating and moderate exercise.
 Free eating and exercise plans are included.